 Skills-based talent decisions for today and tomorrow

 Few areas are getting more attention from business executives than skills and the lack thereof.
-The Ground Zero of talent management, fears about the skills gap are deep-seated, and the pandemic didn't help as many companies failed to use the time to upskill employees.
-The supposed Great Resignation, Boomers retiring, high school and college grads perceived as lacking necessary skills, and the advent of new technologies that require new, different and often sophisticated skills all contribute to a skill malaise.
+The ground zero of talent management, fears about the skills gap are deep-seated -- and the pandemic didn't help, as many companies failed to use the time to upskill employees.
+The supposed "great resignation," the baby-boom generation retiring, the perception that high school and college grads lack necessary skills, and the advent of new technologies that require new, different and often sophisticated skills have all contributed to a skill malaise.
 Reskilling has been a hot topic, but little evidence of widespread results has been forthcoming.

 Here are two noteworthy products, among many in the market, that use AI in ascertaining and bettering skills.

 Eightfold calls its product a talent intelligence platform that enables "holistic" talent strategies; it could be among the first of an emerging product category.
 Eightfold has a proprietary global data set of more than 1.5 billion talent profiles from which its AI generates recommendations to inform employers on decisions about how and when to build, buy or borrow talent.
-It employs a skills-based framework that matches people to opportunities (full time, part time, projects and gigs).
+It employs a skills-based framework that matches people to opportunities, including full time, part time, project and gig work.
 Eightfold uses that data set to understand the availability, maturity, relevance, learnability and evolution of skills in specific organizations and throughout the global market.

 One of the products in the Eightfold platform, Eightfold Talent Management, is available in more than 24 languages.
 Employees can use it to find reskilling and upskilling opportunities across courses, mentors and projects based on current skills and career aspirations.
 The goal of people developing their own skills and assuming responsibility for their career growth is addressed through curated opportunities for continuous learning.
 By using Eightfold, organizations can better understand the potential of their workforce on a global scale and guide individual employees to further learning, skill development and career opportunities.

 Eightfold integrates with Workday, SAP SuccessFactors Recruiting, Oracle Taleo, Oracle Recruiting Cloud, Greenhouse and others.
-It was recognized by Human Resource Executive as a Top HR Product at the Fall 2022 HRTech conference in Las Vegas.
+It was recognized by Human Resource Executive as a Top HR Product at the Fall 2022 HR Technology Conference.

 Most of the products that play a part in recruiting begin with the job or role.
 Fuel50 turns that premise on its head, looking first at the skills across the organization and how to better position them.
 This requires reviewing every job description and updating it with the talents and skills needed for each role, rather than the degrees, years of experience and certifications required.
 Fuel50 helps people identify their talents and skills and supports their growth with career development actions, feedback and learning.